Gaston III of Foix: Moniker

 The inscription Febus me fe at Château de Montaner.

-A unique case for his time, Gaston III of Foix-Béarn gradually replaced his birth name with his chosen name of Fébus.
+Gaston III of Foix-Béarn gradually replaced his birth name with his chosen name of Fébus.
 In the middle of the 14th century, he was one of the first European princes to use a handwritten signature.
 But, uniquely, Fébus elected to sign by his chosen name.
 The oldest preserved document featuring the Fébus signature dates from 16 April 1360; the general look of this signature does not change until 1390, when Fébus adopted a clearly visible and detached signature.
 He also used his chosen name in the minting of his coins with the inscription Febus comes and by placing the inscription Febus me fe on his fortresses.
 In 1387, when he wrote the prologue to his Livre de chasse, he specified his identity: "I, Gaston by the grace of God, nicknamed Fébus, count of Foix, lord of Béarn."

-The choice of the name Fébus was a gesture of pride linked to the crusade in Prussia.
-His adoubement during the crusade explains this desire to change his name.
-The choice of Fébus refers to the Greco-Roman sun god Phoibos, better known as Apollo.
-Apollo was the god most intimately linked to the exercise of power and Gaston had several compilations of the Facts of the Romans in his library.
-Additionally, he had a version translated around 1350 into langue d'oc from the encyclopedia of Bartholomaeus Anglicus.
-Phoibos, brother of Artemis, was also a great hunter, much like Fébus considered himself.

 Fébus chooses a Béarnaise cattle's head to top his helm.
 Elucidari de las proprietatz, BSG, ms. 1029, f° 10 r°, detail.

 Fébus always used the Occitan spelling, and never Phébus or Phœbus.
 He also never combined "Gaston Fébus" as has been done since the 19th century, always separating his given name and his chosen name.
 Fébus as a name was, after his death, borne by other members of the family, including Francis Phoebus of Navarre, who was king of Navarre from 1479 to 1483.
 Several other names have been used in relation to Fébus, including "Comte soleil", (Note: In reference to his signature Febus comes on his coins.)
 "Prince des Pyrénées" or "Lion des Pyrénées."